100mslive/100ms-flutter/.github/ISSUE_TEMPLATE/1-bug-report.md

 ---
 name: "🐞 Bug Report"
 about: "Report an issue to help the project improve."
-title: "[Bug] "
+title: "[bug] "
-labels: "Type: Bug"
+labels: "Type: bug"
 assignees: ''

 ---